 If you think that our collection or use of personal information is unfair, misleading or inappropriate, or have any other concern about our data processing, please raise this with us in the first instance.

 Whole school vision

 Policies, Finance, Curriculum, Timetable, Performance Management, Governors, Data, Recruitment, Staffing, Attendance and Behaviour, Admissions and Inductions, CD

 Assessment, Reporting and Recording, Pupil Premium, More and most able, Cover, CPD, ITT/NQT mentoring

-Teacher of Maths and History
+Teacher of History, Maths and English

 |Katie Wyatt||Senior Leader|